angulardart/site-angulardart/src/angular/guide/setup.md

 1. In the project view, right-click `web/index.html`.
 1. Choose **Run ‘index.html’.**

-If a dialog says that Chromium wants to use your confidential information, click **Deny**.
-(You shouldn’t use Dartium for general-purpose browsing, and Dartium doesn’t need your information to run this app.)
+**Note:** If a dialog says that Chromium wants to use your confidential information, click **Deny**.
+Dartium is not for general-purpose browsing, and Dartium doesn’t need your information to run this app.

 You should see the following app in a [Dartium](/tools/dartium) browser window: